Floating resources

 quantity: 500

-When submitting a job, floating resources are specified in the same way as normal Kubernetes resources such as cpu
+When submitting a job, you specify floating resources in the same way as normal Kubernetes resources such as cpu

 resources: